5 Types of Information You Should Never Post Online

 - Redact or blank out address from images before posting, along with mail carrier barcodes

-3. Identification, Credit Cards and Banking information
+3. Identification, Credit Cards, and Banking

-What to Do
+What You Can Do

 - Don’t post images of confidential, personal financial information, or IDs online

 - If you have a legitimate reason to post, redact or blank out all sensitive information